VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

     });
 ```

 Today, a Message is just a string of text.
 In the future, this may expand to include other media types, like images and binary data.
-For now, in addition to text messages, you might get crafty and use JSON serialized text to send rich data over the wire in your application.
+For now, in addition to text Messages, you might get crafty and use JSON serialized text to send rich data over the wire in your application.

 ## Receive encrypted Messages on a Channel and decrypt them